davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Fault Tolerance**: A single fault cannot violate any of the properties above.

-Let's get cracking!
+Let's try to invent an algorithm that accomplishes all of this.

 ## Single-Leader Replication

-The easiest way to resolve conflicts during replication is to pass all set() calls through a single node; that node decides the order the set() calls should take effect, and coordinates the work of replicating the results to all other nodes:
+The easiest way to resolve conflicts during replication, and thereby solve the consensus problem, is to pass all set() calls through a single node.
+That node decides the order the set() calls should take effect, and coordinates the work of replicating the results to all other nodes:

 DIAGRAM

-This works, but we once again have a leader node and follower nodes, this scheme isn't fault tolerant on its own.
+This works, but we once again have a leader node and follower nodes, so we know this scheme isn't fault tolerant on its own.
 We will have to add some kind of **failover** mechanism, so that if the current leader faults, a new leader takes its place.
-Whatever mechanism we invent cannot itself rely on a leader, because the whole point is that the leader might be offline.

-Here's a plan: we come up with a scheme where each node independently makes a decision who the leader should be, and set it up so that all nodes end up making the same decision independently.
-In principle, if we can make it so every node has the same local information and runs the same deterministic algorithm on that information as input, they should also independently pick the same leader.
+Whatever failover mechanism we invent cannot itself rely on a leader, because the whole point is that the leader might be offline.
+Instead, let’s come up with a scheme where each node independently makes a decision who the leader should be, and set things up so that all nodes independently end up making the same leader decision.
+In principle, if we can make it so every node has the same local information and runs the same deterministic algorithm on that information as input, they should end up choosing the same leader.

-To get there, we have to solve two problems:
+To get there, we have to solve two subproblems:

 1. We need a way for each node to determine which other nodes are still online
 2. We need a deterministic rule for deciding which of those nodes should be leader

-We'll go one step at a time.
+Let’s start with the first subproblem.

 ### Detecting Node Faults